 Foundation Membership is now closed as the foundation year ended on May 12th 2017.
 There is now an opportunity to support the work of the Guild and join for 5 years as a Quinquennial member.
 This category of membership is at the discretion of the Master and approved by the Court.
 This level of membership is open to applicants who wish to contribute to the working capital of the Guild.
 Please email email@example.com for further details.

 Full membership (Freeman): The annual fee for membership of The Guild of Nurses as a Freeman is known as "Quarterage".
 For the year 2018 - 2019 this will be set at £80 which includes a £25 administration fee.

 Student Membership (Apprentice) and then for 3 years post registration as a Freeman : £10 per year.

 To Join the Guild of Nurses: Please download and submit the application form here.

-To Renew Your Membership: The renewal form for Freemen of The Guild of Nurses for the annual quarterage of £50 due on 12th May 2017 can be downloaded here.
+To Renew Your Membership: The renewal form for Freemen of The Guild of Nurses for the annual quarterage of £55 due on 12th May 2018 can be downloaded here.
 If you are able to pay by Direct Debit, this would be most helpful and the mandate can be downloaded here.
 Both forms can be posted together to the House of Commons.

 If you have any questions about membership then please email: firstname.lastname@example.org